anespinosa/netmem/README.md

                   0,0,0,0,0,
                   0,0,0,0,0), byrow=TRUE, ncol=5)

-We could first explore a bit the data
+Explore the degree centrality of an adjacency matrix and a bipartite matrix

     # Degree centrality of the first matrix
     gen_degree(A1, digraph = FALSE)

-    # Degree centrality of one of bipartite network
+    # Degree centrality of one of the incident matrices
     gen_degree(B1, bipartite = TRUE)

+We can also check the triad census assuming **U\|MAN**

+    triad_uman(A1)

-We can also calculate the level of constraint of one particular actor (e.g. actor `5`)
+Also, we would calculate the level of constraint of one particular actor (e.g. actor `5`)

     eb_constraint(A1, ego=5)